Russia says cannot make contact with new space satellite

 The Meteor-M was launched earlier on Tuesday from Russia’s new Vostochny cosmodrome in the Far East.

-Roscosmos said the satellite had reached its designated orbit, but that it could not make contact with it.
+Roscosmos said the satellite had not reached its designated orbit and that it could not make contact with it.
 Roscosmos experts were analyzing the situation, it said in a statement.

 Reporting by Shamil Zhumatov; Writing by Dmitry Solovyov; Editing by Andrew Osborn